Skip to main content

 Why Maghrebi Arabic dominates by hours watched

-Two frames matter, and conflating them is the most common mistake in English Kick coverage.
-Frame A is site traffic by country: per Similarweb March 2026, Turkey leads at 17.16% of visits.
-Frame B is content-language hours watched: per Streams Charts April 2026, Arabic leads at ~26% of platform HW.
-Turkey leads where users live; Arabic leads what they watch.
-Morocco is a Frame B story.
+Two frames matter for any Kick country analysis, and people confuse them constantly.
+Frame A: site traffic by country.
+Per Similarweb March 2026, Turkey leads at 17.16% of Kick visits.
+Frame B: content-language hours watched.
+Per Streams Charts April 2026, Arabic leads at ~26% of platform HW.
+Different rankings, different stories.
+Turkey leads where users are; Arabic leads what those users (and others) watch.
+Morocco is a Frame B story almost exclusively — Moroccan site traffic is not in Kick's top 10 by country, but Moroccan creator HW is.

 Bilingual Maghrebi content: Darija and French code-switching

-On cultural register.
-Maghrebi audiences sit on the permissive end of the Arabic content spectrum on gambling.
-Saudi, UAE, and Egyptian viewerships carry tighter cultural taboos around قمار (qimar, gambling); Morocco, Lebanon, and Jordan run far looser.
-That is part of why Bougassaa and Vodkafunky can run casino segments and grow rather than burn audience.
-Kick removed partner-program payouts for Slots & Casino streams in March 2025, so the streamers run that content on direct sponsorship.
+Cultural register matters here too, and it's the second reason Moroccan Kick looks different.
+Maghrebi audiences sit on the permissive end of the Arabic content spectrum on gambling specifically.
+Saudi, UAE, and Egyptian viewerships carry tighter cultural taboos around قمار (qimar — gambling), where as Morocco, Lebanon, and Jordan run noticeably looser.
+That's part of why Bougassaa and Vodkafunky can run extended casino segments and still grow rather than burn audience — context that doesn't really transfer to the equivalent Saudi or Egyptian creator.
+Worth mentioning, since people miss this: Kick removed partner-program payouts for Slots & Casino streams in March 2025.
+The streamers who run that content now do it on direct sponsorship, not platform revenue share.
+So when you see a Bougassaa casino segment, that's an advertiser deal, not Kick paying him directly.

 Content categories: football, GTA, IRL

-Football is the category-one driver and the trigger event was the 2022 World Cup.
-Morocco's Atlas Lions became the first African and first Arab team to reach a World Cup semifinal, beating Belgium, Spain, and Portugal before losing to France 2-0 at Al Bayt Stadium on December 14, 2022 per Wikipedia.
-That tournament reset Moroccan football's media gravity inside the country and across the diaspora.
+Football is the category-one driver in Moroccan Kick.
+Full stop.
+The trigger event was the 2022 World Cup.
+Morocco's Atlas Lions became the first African and first Arab team to ever reach a World Cup semifinal — beating Belgium, Spain, and Portugal before losing to France 2-0 at Al Bayt Stadium on December 14, 2022 per Wikipedia.
+That tournament reset the gravity of Moroccan football inside the country's media attention and across the diaspora — and the streaming numbers followed a quarter or two behind.
+If you compared pre-2022 to post-2022 watch-time on football content, you'd see two different shapes entirely.

-Beyond the national team, the dominant football sub-genres are Botola Pro coverage (Wydad Casablanca and Raja Club Athletic, the country's two flagship clubs), Champions League and La Liga match-watchalongs (PSG and Real Madrid because of Hakimi and Brahim Diaz), and Kings League Americas broadcasts.
-El Maliki's Kings League role is the closest thing Kick has to a creator-meets-pro-football crossover.
+Beyond the national team, the dominant football sub-genres on Moroccan Kick break out roughly like this.
+Botola Pro coverage — Wydad Casablanca and Raja Club Athletic, the country's two flagship clubs, also one of African football's most heated rivalries.
+Champions League and La Liga match-watchalongs, particularly any fixture involving PSG or Real Madrid, because of Achraf Hakimi and Brahim Diaz respectively.
+Kings League Americas broadcasts, which is where El Maliki's role lives.
+His Kings League work is the closest thing Kick has to a creator-meets-pro-football crossover, and it's anchored entirely in the Maghrebi cohort, not the English-speaking one.
+Worth noting: Spanish football media has covered El Maliki more than American or British media has.

 Frequently asked questions